DollieWP/dollie/readme.txt

 = Why Our Community Loves the Dollie Platform =

-**World-Class Performance & Security for all your customer sites thanks to Dollie Private Cloud** Our engineers used many decades of combined experience to build a highly scalable container-based infrastructure which ensures that all the sites hosted on your platform will blow your customers away.
-Our Dollie Private Cloud is exclusively dedicated to white-label, enterprise grade hosting for our partners.
+**World-Class Performance & Security for all your customer sites thanks to Dollie Control HQ** Our engineers used many decades of combined experience to build a highly scalable container-based infrastructure which ensures that all the sites hosted on your platform will blow your customers away.
+Our Dollie Control HQ is exclusively dedicated to white-label, enterprise grade hosting for our partners.
 Rest assured that the customers who sign up for your platform will be blown away by the performance of their sites.

 [Learn More About Our Technology](https://getdollie.com/dollie-infrastructure-cloud-orchestration-for-wordpress/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)